twesterhout/lattice-symmetries/README.md

 void ls_destroy_spin_basis(ls_spin_basis* basis);
 ```

-`ls_create_spin_basis` receives a symmetry group, the number of spins in the
+`ls_create_spin_basis` creates a basis given a symmetry group.
+Symmetry group
-system, and Hamming weight.
-Symmetry group may be empty (i.e. if
-`ls_create_group` was called with no symmetries), but must not be `NULL`.
-If one
+may be empty (i.e. if `ls_create_group` was called with no symmetries), but must
-does not wish to restrict the space to a particular Hamming weight, `-1` can be
+not be `NULL`. `number_spins` must be a positive integer indicating the number
+of spins in the system.
+Hamming weight may be either a non-negative integer
+specifying the Hamming weight to which to restrict the Hilbert space, or `-1` to
+indicate that U(1) symmetry should not be used. `spin_inversion` may be `1` to
+indicate that the system is symmetric upon global spin inversion, `-1` to
+indicate that the system is anti-symmetric, or `0` to indicate that spin
-used for `hamming_weight`.
-Upon successful completion of the function `*ptr` is
+inversion symmetry should not be used.
+Upon successful completion of the
-set to point to the newly constructed spin basis.
-The basis should later on be
+function `*ptr` is set to point to the newly constructed spin basis.
+The basis
-destroyed using `ls_destroy_spin_basis`, otherwise a memory leak will occur.
+should later on be destroyed using `ls_destroy_spin_basis` to avoid memory
+leaks.

 `ls_copy_spin_basis` allows one to create a shallow copy of the basis.
 A copy
 obtained from `ls_copy_spin_basis` must also be destroyed using
 `ls_destroy_spin_basis`.
 Internally, reference counting is used, so copying a
 basis even for a large system is a cheap operation.

+* * *

 The are a few functions to query basis properties:

 ```c
 unsigned ls_get_number_spins(ls_spin_basis const* basis);
 unsigned ls_get_number_bits(ls_spin_basis const* basis);
 int ls_get_hamming_weight(ls_spin_basis const* basis);
 bool ls_has_symmetries(ls_spin_basis const* basis);
 ```

 `ls_get_number_spins` returns the number of spins in the system.
 `ls_get_number_bits` returns the number of bits used to represent spin
 configurations. `ls_get_hamming_weight` returns the Hamming weight, `-1` is